Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 - How to use Snowflake CORTEX to invoke LLM's running on large GPU's with a single line of SQL.
 - How to use open-source Python libraries from curated Snowflake Anaconda channel
-- How to create Snowflake UDF's and UDTF's to package parts of your code for re-usablity and read ability
+- How to create Snowflake UDF's and UDTF's to package parts of your code for re-usability and read ability
 - How to vector embed text for use in LLM's prompt engineering
 - How to create Streamlit application that uses Snowflake CORTEX LLM's for inference based on user input